 - Paying for the portion of the accommodation that causes the undue hardship

 An employer cannot make up the cost of providing a reasonable accommodation by lowering your salary or paying you less than other employees in similar jobs.
 Typically, employers don’t pay a lot to accommodate employees with disabilities.
-When asked, employers noted that most accommodations cost nothing; those that did cost averaged $500 or less.
+When asked, employers noted that most accommodations cost nothing; the rest typically cost only about $500.

-Under ADA, can an employer offer a health insurance policy that excludes coverage for pre-existing conditions?
+Under ADA, can an employer offer a health insurance policy that doesn’t cover pre-existing conditions?

-Yes.
+In rare cases, yes.
 The ADA does not affect pre-existing condition clauses in health insurance policies.
 But other laws now limit the employer’s use of pre-existing condition exclusions for employees in group health plans.
-See our document, Health Insurance and Financial Assistance for the Person With Cancer, and our booklet, The Health Care Law: How It Can Help People With Cancer and Their Families for more information.
+New health care plans are not allowed to exclude pre-existing health conditions.
+See our document, Health Insurance and Financial Assistance for the Person With Cancer, and our booklet, The Health Care Law: How It Can Help People With Cancer and Their Families for more on this.